wwzll123/GeSite/README.md

 # Set config
-The "config.ini" file should be set up correctly according to your software environment:
+The "config.py" file should be set up correctly according to your software environment:

 * config.py
  ```